-Buffalo and New England have the highest over-under projected win total of 8.5.
-Miami and the Jets are at 6.5 with the over at +110 and the under is -134 for the Jets.
+Buffalo and New England have the highest over-under projected win total, 8.5.
+Miami and the Jets are at 6.5, with the over at +110, and the under is -134 for the Jets.

 That’s the most persuasive sign of balance I have ever seen in an NFL division.
-Rarely will one see the division winner projected to win less than 10 games.
+Rarely will one see the division winner projected to win fewer than 10 games.

-But less than nine?
+But fewer than nine?
 They are almost suggesting 8-8 could take this.

-FanDuel did establish New England as the AFC East frontrunner, with an over-under win total of 9.5.
-But the under is -160 as the betting majority believes the fabled Pats win nine games tops.
+FanDuel did establish New England as the AFC East front-runner, with an over-under win total of 9.5.
+But the under is -160, as the betting majority believes the fabled Pats will win nine games tops.